ksks1986/P2_Traffic-Sign-Classifier/writeup.md

 ![alt text][image2]

-Next, I do the global contrast normalization which means mean subtraction and then standard deviation division for each image because the images' contrast differ from each other.
+Next, I do the global contrast normalization which means subtraction and then standard deviation division for each image because the images' contrast differ from each other.
 Here is an example of a traffic sign image before and after normalization.